 Windows Settings pane should look similar to the image below.
 In Windows Settings, click Accounts, and select Family & other users on the right pane of your screen shown in the image below.

 On the Family & other users settings pane, under Other users, select the user account you want to delete to expand it.
-Once expended, click the Remove button as highlighted below to remove the account from Windows 11.
+Once expended, click the Remove button below to remove the account from Windows 11.

-Next, click on ‘Delete account and data in the confirmation box to proceed.
+Next, click ‘Delete account and data in the confirmation box to proceed.
 The account should be deleted from the system and will no longer exist on the system.

 How to remove a Microsoft account from Windows 11